beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 ### How do I collect my merchandise if I win?

 If you win a hoodie or T-shirt in one of the Moonpot draws, your wallet will be credited with a merchandise NFT.
-You can claim the NFT at Galaxy.eco and use it to redeem a merchandise code after the draw on December 31.
+You can see the NFT at Galaxy.eco and use it to redeem a merchandise code after the draw on December 31.
 More details will be released soon on exactly how to do this.

 ### ![](/uploads/gear-2.png)

-Spread the Beefy Christmas word and earn BNB

 So there you have it!
 Celebrate some Christmas and New Year’s cheer with your favorite DeFi platform and win-win savings game.
 It’s certainly been an exciting year for Beefy and Moonpot that’s got us all in the festive mood, so why not join us too?